saudm3012/SYSC3303_G11_W24/SYSC3303_G11_W24/README.md

 * ElevatorStates - defines an enumeration ElevatorStates with four possible states: IDLE, MOVING, LOADING, and UNLOADING.
 * Direction.java - Defines enumeration of the direction that the elevator is currently moving
 * ElevatorData.java - Contains info on the elevators direction
+* Fault.java - Defines enumeration of the different Faults that could occur
+* Timer.java - simple timer that can be used to manage timeouts in a state machine